FurkanToprak/TwitchEngagementFarm/README.md

 ### numBots
 Sets the number of bots used by the program.

+### minDelay
+Sets the minimum amount of time before the bot can chat again.

+### maxDelay
+Sets the minimum amount of time before the bot can chat again.

 ### botGeneratorPath
 The `BotBank` class creates users by utilizing an executable that can create a list of OAuth tokens.
 This is the path of an executable program that can generate new accounts.
 Ensure that this program exists on a directory path `botGeneratorPath`, is installed (use `npm install`, etc), and uses `node index.js` to start.